adithirgis/adithiru/content/blog/2021_Aug_website_DS/index.md

 title: Why and how website(s)?
 ---

 I have been wanting to make a personal website forever, but I am also a person who is super bad with colour combinations, beautification of stuff.
-So I kept pushing this, till I stumbled on [Silvia Canelón's website](https://silvia.rbind.io/).
+So I kept pushing this, till I stumbled on [Dr. Silvia Canelón's website](https://silvia.rbind.io/).
 I directly contacted her and she was very nice and sweet to help me out throughout this.
 This website has been heavily inspired by Silvia's.

 ## Why website(s)